Kuyavia: Middle Ages

 The beginnings of the state in Kuyavia are connected with the tribal state of the West Slavic Goplans.
 The Goplans, which some researchers identify with the Mazowszanie-Kłobianie or simply with the Kuyavians, had created a country with the main centers in Kruszwica on the northern shore of Lake Gopło.

-During the 10th century, their territory was conquered by another West Slavic tribe, the Polans settling in the adjacent Greater Polish land around Poznań and Gniezno and upon the death of Duke Mieszko I of Poland in 992, the Kuyavia lands were part of the early Duchy of Poland, mentioned as Civitas Schinesghe as circumscribed in the Dagome iudex papal regesta.
+During the 10th century, their territory was conquered by another West Slavic tribe, the Polans settling in the adjacent Greater Polish land around Poznań and Gniezno.
+Upon the death of Duke Mieszko I of Poland in 992, the Kuyavia lands were part of the early Duchy of Poland, mentioned as Civitas Schinesghe as circumscribed in the Dagome iudex papal regesta.

-According to Andrzej Bańkowski, the Polans had moved into the region of Greater Poland after they had to leave together with the Morawianie, their former Pannonian territories, conquered by the Avars.
+According to Andrzej Bańkowski, the Polans moved into the region of Greater Poland after they had to leave together with the Morawianie, their former Pannonian territories, conquered by the Avars.
 According to some sources, during the war with the Goplans, the Polans were supported by a Great Moravian army.
 As a result of occupation of the Goplans' territory, the lands of Kuyavia were under the strong influence of the Pannonian culture and they lost their primary Masovian spirit.

 When the name Cuiavia arose for the first time in the 1136 Bull of Gniezno, it referred to the lands east of Greater Poland around Kruszwica and Włocławek, bordering with the Vistula river.
 The bull confirmed the position of the Bishopric of Kuyavia at Włocławek as a suffragan diocese of the Archdiocese of Gniezno.

 Polish fragmentation

-In the times of the Polish fragmentation upon the 1138 Testament of Bolesław III Krzywousty, Kuyavia at first became part of the Duchy of Masovia under Bolesław IV the Curly and his son Leszek; it was claimed by the Polish High Duke Casimir II the Just in 1186, contested by his elder brother Mieszko III the Old and his son Bolesław.
-Casimir's son Duke Konrad I of Masovia in 1233 created the Duchy of Kuyavia for his second son Casimir I. When Casimir's elder brother Duke Bolesław I of Masovia died in 1248, he took the occasion and took Dobrzyń Land east of the Vistula River from the heritage of his younger brother Siemowit I. Upon Casimir's death 1267, the Duchy of Kuyavia was divided by his sons Leszek II the Black (d.
+In the times of the Polish fragmentation upon the 1138 Testament of Bolesław III Wrymouth, Kuyavia became part of the Duchy of Masovia under Bolesław IV the Curly and his son Leszek.
+In 1186, it was claimed by the Polish High Duke Casimir II the Just, contested by his elder brother Mieszko III the Old and his son Bolesław.
+In 1233, Casimir's son Duke Konrad I of Masovia created the Duchy of Kuyavia for his second son Casimir I.

+When Casimir's elder brother Duke Bolesław I of Masovia died in 1248, he took the occasion and took Dobrzyń Land east of the Vistula River from the heritage of his younger brother Siemowit I. Upon Casimir's death in 1267, the Duchy of Kuyavia was divided by his sons Leszek II the Black (d.
 1288), Ziemomysł (d.
-1287) and Władysław I the Elbow-high into the two separate duchies of Inowrocław and Brześć Kujawski.
+1287) and Władysław I the Elbow-high, into the two separate duchies of Inowrocław and Brześć Kujawski.